 Now compared to the others on this list, this program is a little simpler in its aims.
 You can take any 2D image and animate it, bringing it to life.
 It has an easy user face and no complicated jargon or code to wrestle with.

-It reminds me a lot of photo editing programs, as it has a multitude of brushes and different effects that you can add to your image.
+It reminds me of a lot of photo editing programs, as it has a multitude of brushes and different effects that you can add to your image.

 DP Animation Maker $37.77